-But your payments, balances, and even your credit card applications also impact your credit score.
+But your payments, balances, and even your credit card applications also affect your credit score.
 Here’s a step by step look at how credit cards affect your credit for better and for worse.

-Can applying for credit cards hurt your credit?
+Can applying for a new credit card hurt your credit score?

-Credit cards can impact your credit score before you even start charging up a balance; in reality, the effect begins before you’re even approved.
+Credit cards can impact your credit score before you even start charging up a balance.
+In reality, applying for a new credit card affects your credit score before you’re even approved.

 How can that happen?

-Every time you apply for a credit card (or just about any type of financing, for that matter), an inquiry is logged onto your credit report.
+Every time you apply for a credit card (or just about any type of financing, for that matter), a credit inquiry is logged onto your credit report.
 This affects your credit in two ways.

-First, your score will drop between 5 and 10 points for the next year.
-Second, lenders can see inquiries for a total of two years after they’ve occurred.
-If you have tons of credit card inquiries, regardless of whether you’ve been approved or not, it may look like you’re desperate for money.
-Plus, if they’re recent, a lender may not be sure whether you’ve opened the credit card or not since it takes time for accounts (and charges) to show up on your credit report.
+First, your credit score will drop between 5 and 10 points for the next year.
+Second, lenders can see credit inquiries for a total of two years after they’ve occurred.
+If you have many credit inquiries, regardless of whether you’ve been approved or not, it may look like you’re desperate for money.
+If they’re recent, a lender may not be sure whether you’ve opened a new credit card or not since it takes time for accounts (and charges) to show up on your credit report.

-How does your credit card utilization affect your credit score?
+How does your credit utilization affect your credit score?

-So what’s the bottom line when it comes to credit card utilization?
+So what’s the bottom line when it comes to credit utilization?

-The more you owe on your credit cards, the lower your score drops.
-That’s because you’re considered riskier if you’re constantly nearing your credit limits.
-Make sure you know how much your limits are on each card so you’re not overburdening one account.
-You can always spread out your purchases on multiple cards so that you don’t near the limit on any one credit card.
+The more you owe on your credit cards, the lower your FICO score drops.
+That’s because the credit scoring models consider you to be riskier if you’re using most of your available credit.
+Make sure you know how much your credit limits are on each credit card so you’re not using more than 30% of your available credit on one account.
+You can always spread out your purchases on multiple credit cards so you don’t get near the credit limit on any one credit card.

 As with many types of financial behavior, just a small shift can have a large effect.
-Keep this in mind with your credit spending habits and you’re likely to notice a positive change in your credit score.
+Keep this in mind with your credit spending habits and you’ll likely notice a positive change in your FICO score.

 How much money should you leave on your credit card?